warpdotdev/docs/features/launch-configurations.md

 ```

 Note that we currently support using the terminal colors (ANSI colors) in your configuration: [black, red, green, yellow, blue, magenta, cyan, white].
-The colors will be automaitcally derived from your Warp theme.
+The actual color values will be automatically derived from your Warp theme.

 ### Panes